Dr. Alexandr Osipian

 About

-Alexandr Osipian has been a research fellow at the GWZO since December 2022. -
+Since June 2026 Alexandr Osipian has been a research fellow at the GWZO. -

 Work focus

-- Long-distance trade between the Middle East and Eastern Europe in early modern period
+- Long-distance trade between the Middle East and Eastern Europe in early modern epoch

 - Armenian diaspora in Eastern Europe, 13th–19th centuries

-- Cultural history of the early modern Polish-Lithuanian Commonwealth
+- Cultural history of early modern Polish-Lithuanian Commonwealth

-- Cultural memory and the politics of history in Russia and Ukraine, 1991-2023
+- Cultural memory and politics of history in Russia, Poland and Ukraine, 1991–2026

 - Deindustrialization and its political implications in the old industrial region of Donbas in comparative perspective